Quickstart

 mksafe(playlist("playlist.m3u")))'

-Once started, this will place all the files required for HLS stream into the local path "/path/to/hls/directory" which you can then server over HTTP.
+Once started, this will place all the files required for HLS stream into the local path "/path/to/hls/directory" which you can then serve over HTTP.
 The HLS output has many interesting options, including callbacks to upload its files and more.
 See the HLS Output page for more details.

 Input from another streaming server